Simultaneously Dissipative Operators And The Infinitesimal Moore Effect In Interval Spaces: Interval spaces and the Moore effect

-where $\varepsilon > 0$ is arbitrary.
+Consider the system where $\varepsilon > 0$ is arbitrary.
 The set $B$ is positively invariant with respect to (9), since the vector field generating (9) coincides with $f$ in the vicinity of $\partial B$.
-On the other hand, there exist Jacobi matrices (9) relative to which $AffW$ is not invariant, i.e. in (9) exist IME with respect to $\Bbb{J}$ on $B$.
+On the other hand, there exist Jacobi matrices (9) with respect to which $AffW$ is not invariant, i.e. in (9) exist IME with respect to $\Bbb{J}$ on $B$.
 Since in any vicinity of $f$ there is at least one vector field, generating (9), then

 {\it Sufficiency}.
 Consider the system $dx/dt=-x$.
 It is a system on $B$ without IME with respect to $\Bbb{J}$.
 Furthermore, if all elements of $\Bbb{J}$, except $\{0\}$, possess non-empty interior, then by lemma 5 the matrix of the system is stable dissipative with respect to $\Bbb{J}$ (see definition 5).